Search Engine Optimization (SEO)

 Contract An Expert

-If a high ranking in the search engines is important to your ministry or business, then seriously consider contracting a Search Engine Optimization (SOE) expert.
+If a high ranking in the search engines is important to your ministry or business, then seriously consider contracting a Search Engine Optimization (SEO) expert.
 Some are not worth the bother, perhaps using out dated methods.
 Some won't hesitate to SPAM the search engines to the full extent they think they can get away with.
 Push it too far and your site can get penalized or even banished from the search engine.
 What you really want is visitors searching for the content on your pages rather than the SPAMer's objective of simply spinning your hit counter.
 Take the time to track down a really good up-to-date professional SOE expert who endorses your priorities.